JosuGoiko/word2vec_constraints/README.md

 word2vec+constraints
 ====================
-This is an open source implementation of a modified version of word2vec's skip-gram architecture that includes similarity constraints.
+This is an open source implementation of a modified version of word2vec's skip-gram architecture that includes constraints.

-The modified skip-gram is able to jointly learn from genuine text and a external source such as a knowledge base via a regularization term in the former loss function.
-This regularization term incorporates extra semantic information from the external source, e.g. synonymy-related words from a knowledge base, into the learning process.
-Thus, the regularizer term adds co-occurrences that do not appear in the corpus, creating a joint embedding space which merges semantic information from both sources.
+The modified skip-gram is able to jointly learn from corpora and a external source (such as a knowledge base) via a regularization term added in the former loss function.
+The regularizer incorporates extra semantic information from the external source, e.g. synonymy-related words from a knowledge base, into the learning process and thus adds co-occurrences that do not appear in the corpus.

 The algorithm is prepared to include up to three external sources at once, allowing to enrich the information in the corpus with semantic information of different nature.

 Data you need
 ---------------